mslmio/sdk-swift/README.md

 ]
 ```
 #### Authentication
-The Mslm Swift library can be authenticated with your Mslm API access token, which is passed with this key `MslmApiKey` in `info.plist` file.
+The Mslm Swift SDK can be authenticated with your Mslm API access token, which is passed with this key `MslmApiKey` in `info.plist` file.
 Your Mslm access token can be found in the account section of Mslm's website.

 ## Usage

-This section provides a guide on how to use the Swift API Client for OTP and Email Verification Services in your project.
+Let's go through how to start using the Mslm Swift SDK with sample code.

-### 1. Import the Library
+### 1. Import the SDK

 In your Swift file, import the library at the beginning of the file: